We often receive requests for registering a line of cosmetic products in Singapore.

 The final step is to docket and monitor the renewal deadlines for the registrations, plus initiating the renewals once they become due.

 And that is it?

-And what Happens if I am Selling my Cosmetic Products without Proper Registration or if my Cosmetic Products are Different from What has been Registered?
+And what Happens if I am Selling my Cosmetic Products without Proper Registration or if my Cosmetics Products are Different from What has been Registered?

 This is not good at all.
 Your products will be seized.
 All people involved may get fined and/or go to jail.

 Check out this link for more information on that:

 By the way, the same applies if you make a wrong statement when registering your cosmetics product with HSA.
 Being registered there, there is still no guarantee that the cosmetics product complies with the official requirements.
 The actual importer of the respective cosmetic product and his helpers are still liable for that.